Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 Since there are many dual Fire and Flying-type Pokemon you can pick, we recommend this approach.
 These Pokemon will not only be super-effective against this Grunt’s Shadow Pokemon, but they’ll also resist most of the damage coming their way.

-Victory reward: Shadow Treecko, Oddish, or Cacturne encounter.
+Victory reward: Shadow Turtwig or Snover encounter.

 “You’ll be defeated into the ground!”